TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-cassandra-timeout-rca.md

 If you’re making use of a development framework (such as spring boot for Java, or similar) with auto configuration and you are facing this issue, you may need to manually create connections, rather than leveraging any auto wiring, so that you can explicitly re-create connections in code, in case of **OperationTimeout exception**.

-In case you are using Java SDK(V3 drivers) use the library mentined inthe [Azure Cosmos Cassandra Extensions for Java](https://github.com/Azure/azure-cosmos-cassandra-extensions) to fix the issue.
+In case you are using Java SDK(V3 drivers) use the library mentioned in [Azure Cosmos Cassandra Extensions for Java](https://github.com/Azure/azure-cosmos-cassandra-extensions) to fix the issue.